 Injured as a Result of Negligent Security?

-Contact Van Sant Law today to schedule an appointment for a free initial consultation to discuss the details of your case with a member of our skilled legal team.
+Contact today to schedule an appointment for a free initial consultation to discuss the details of your case with a member of our skilled legal team.
 We can help you understand your rights and fight for compensation for medical expenses, lost wages, loss of earning potential, pain and suffering, and other damages.

 Don't wait!
 Georgia's statutes of limitation laws restrict how long you have to file a claim.